 - Are the schemas or table definitions in your solution unique for each tenant?

-- Has your application team created tables with just tenant IDs for filtering against?
+- Has your application team created tables with only a tenant ID column that they filter against?

-- You should be able to connect to different data models and make sure your users can see just their specific data.
+- Connect to different data models and ensure that users can see only their specific data.

 - Multi-tenancy is a software architecture in which a single application serves multiple customers (or tenants).

-- Multi-tenancy also means you can deliver a valuable solution once and there is no need to redo for each of the user endpoints.
+- Multi-tenancy means you can deliver a valuable solution once without redoing each user endpoint.

-- Embedded analytics solutions should allow for flexibility to connect to these different data models and show only their tenant-specific data.
+- Embedded analytics solutions must allow for flexibility to connect to these different data models and show only their tenant-specific data.